penumbra-zone/web/docs/development.md

 1. Go to the Extensions page [`chrome://extensions`](chrome://extensions)
 2. Enable _Developer Mode_ by clicking the toggle switch at the top right
-3. Click the button _Load unpacked extension_ at the top and locate your cloned pository to select the extension's build output directory [`apps/extension/dist`](../apps/extension/dist).
+3. Click the button _Load unpacked extension_ at the top and locate your cloned repository to select the extension's build output directory [`apps/extension/dist`](../apps/extension/dist).
 4. Activate the extension to enter onboarding.
    - Pin your extension to the toolbar for quick access.